-In absolute terms, NordVPN is best when it comes to server count.
-Their 5,079 servers (today already at 5,100+) is almost twice that of the second-place CyberGhost, which has 3,134 servers in their arsenal.
+In absolute terms, CyberGhost is now the best when it comes to server count.
+Their 5,900 is almost twice that of ExpressVPN’s 3,000 servers.

-Express’ growth is amazing (+1370% over two years), but is less impressive in comparison to Nord’s present numbers and overall growth.
-Nonetheless, it seems that PureVPN, CyberGhost, NordVPN and ExpressVPN are doing quite well in terms of growth.
-IPVanish is not doing nearly as well, and HMA is the only one with negative growth.
+Hotspot Shield’s growth is amazing (+1500% over two years), but is less impressive in comparison to CyberGhost’s present numbers and overall growth.
+Nonetheless, it seems that PureVPN, NordVPN and ExpressVPN are doing quite well in terms of growth, while PIA, HideMyAss and IPVanish are still not doing very well.

 However, VyprVPN’s stagnation is an issue that might need further investigation.
-What does it mean when a VPN provider hasn’t added to their server count in over 5 years?
+What does it mean when a VPN provider hasn’t added to their server count in over 6 years, and counting?